JensAstrup/pyOutlook/README.md

 # If our token is refreshed, or to ensure that the latest token is saved prior to calling a method.
 my_account = my_account.set_access_token(new_token)
 ```

+## Methods
+All current methods available, with descriptions, parameters, and examples.

 ### Retrieving Messages

 #### get_messages()